Elizabeth Wharton Drexel: Third marriage

 On May 25, 1936, she married The Rt Hon.
 The 5th Baron Decies (1866–1944), a widower and Anglo-Irish peer who had previously been married to Helen Vivien Gould (1893–1931).
 Upon this marriage, she became The Rt Hon.
 Baroness Decies.

 Lord Decies filed suit for divorce in 1942, which Lady Decies contested.
+In 1943, she appeared in the photograph "The Critic" by Weegee.

 Lord Decies died on January 31, 1944, at his Ascot home.

 Death

-Elizabeth, Lady Decies, died at the Hotel Shelton in London on June 13, 1944.
-She was buried in the crypt below Dahlgren Chapel at Georgetown University, which she and her first husband had built as a memorial to their son, Joseph Drexel Dahlgren, who died in infancy.
+Elizabeth, Lady Decies, died at the Hotel Shelton in Manhattan on June 13, 1944.
+She was buried in the crypt below Dahlgren Chapel at Georgetown University, which she and her first husband had built as a memorial to their first son, Joseph Drexel Dahlgren, who died in infancy.